gstipi/hnlive/README.md

 Only the 500 newest stories are considered (and kept in memory) when updating the top 10 stories by score and number of comments.

 The watcher also broadcasts updates when the number of subscribers to the corresponding `PubSub` topic changes, which is used to display the number of current visitors in the associated LiveView.
-The numer of subscribers is tracked by `SubscriberCountTracker`, which implements the [`Phoenix.Tracker`](https://hexdocs.pm/phoenix_pubsub/Phoenix.Tracker.html) behaviour.
+The number of subscribers is tracked by `SubscriberCountTracker`, which implements the [`Phoenix.Tracker`](https://hexdocs.pm/phoenix_pubsub/Phoenix.Tracker.html) behaviour.

 ### `HNLiveWeb.PageLive`

 [`HNLiveWeb.PageLive`](lib/hnlive_web/live/page_live.ex) is the actual LiveView, which renders the top stories and current visitor count whenever they are updated.
 To receive these updates, the LiveView subscribes to the `HNLive.Watcher` (or better, the `PubSub` topic the watcher broadcasts to).

-It also allows switching between sorting by score and sorting by number of comments - this is implemented using [`Phoenix.LiveView.handle_params/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#module-handle_params-3).
+It also allows switching between sorting the stories by score and sorting by number of comments - this is implemented using [`Phoenix.LiveView.handle_params/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#module-handle_params-3).

 The [`CSS`](assets/css/app.scss) used in the LiveView is a naive attempt to re-create the spirit of the original HackerNews layout, using a responsive Flexbox layout.